Sarb1236/Data-Warehousing-Types-of-Facts-design/Microsoft Fabric Lake House -E-commerce DataWarehouse/PROJECT_DOCUMENTATION.md

 ---

-## SCD2 Implementation
+## 🔄 SCD2 Implementation

 ### What is SCD2?

-Slowly Changing Dimensions Type 2 tracks historical changes in dimension data by:
+**Slowly Changing Dimensions Type 2** tracks historical changes in dimension data by:
 - Creating new records when attributes change
 - Maintaining effective start/end dates
 - Using an `is_current` flag to identify current records